 In fall 2009, he served as a special enrichment lecturer on the Crystal Cruises “Adventures of Tycho” 12-day gambling themed cruise.

 Professor Schwartz combines his experience working in the casino business with his academic knowledge to deliver exciting and informative lectures on several casino- and gambling-related themes.

-Dr. Schwartz has three customizable presentations that are particularly popular with convention groups meeting in Las Vegas.
+Dr. Schwartz has two customizable presentations that are particularly popular with convention groups meeting in Las Vegas.
 Click on the title to learn more: